subhadipG99/StaticTimingAnalysis/README.md

 This repository contains a tool for performing Static Timing Analysis (STA) on circuits using NLDM (Normalized Delay Model) LUTs.

+**FOR DETAILS: Check Project Description in Detail.pdf**

 ## Files

 - `ReadLib.h`: Header file containing the class of objects for different gates parsed from NLDM LUTs.
 - `ReadLibFunc.h`: Header file containing functions to read and write class objects from `ReadLib.h`.
 - `RdCkt.cpp`: Main file that parses the circuit files and performs STA.
+- `Project Description in Detail.pdf`: Full details of STA implementation, assumptions and everything in this file.

 ## Directories